mauris/markit/public/index.md

 - You can customize the theme / skeleton by modifying the `app/views/default.blade.php` file.
 - 404 pages can be modified in the `app/views/404.blade.php` file.
 - The default theme uses [Twitter Bootstrap](http://getbootstrap.com/), feel free to customize however you want.
+- You can add your Google Analytics code in the `app/config/markit.php` file under the `ga` key.

 > Note that images and other resources must be in the public folder
 > in order for your visitors to access them in the Markdown-rendered pages.